Addiction and Relationships: The Hard Truth About the Impact of Addiction

 Increased irritability and mood swings can take a toll on the mental health of both partners.
 The partner with the addiction may experience increased anxiety and depression, while the other partner may feel helpless and overwhelmed by the situation.

-Can Treatment Help Your Relationship?
+Can Addiction Treatment Help Your Relationship?

 Many treatments can be effective in reducing—if not eliminating—problems with alcohol or other drugs.
 Some recovery centers focus on individual counseling, while others prefer group counseling or both.